 Nursing Programs in Rochester, MN

 Full of midwestern friendliness, the midsized city of Rochester, Minnesota is the destination of choice for top medical and healthcare professionals, including nurses.
 Home to the renowned Mayo Clinic, Rochester offers ample employment opportunities both in research and clinical settings for nurses of all backgrounds.
 Those with bachelor's or advanced degrees can truly make a name for themselves in Rochester, where they may have the opportunity to make use of the newest healthcare technology innovations.
-RNs can earn about $76,500 annually in Rochester, MN according to Glassdoor, and though those employed by the Mayo Clinic can earn about 20-30% more on average according to InDeed.com.
+On average, RNs can earn about $77,480 annually in Rochester, MN according to the U.S. Bureau of Labor Statistics.

 To get started in nursing or to advance your nursing career, check out our accredited program listings sections below: